INIT6Source/AUGMENTERS-BIOHACKING-FAQ/README.md

 </summary>

 Infection, allergic reaction, or rejection are rare and typically the result of poor aftercare or subpar DIY coatings.
-There are few recent cases with x-series bioglass microchip implants, which are among the most common.

 </details>